unicef/publicgoods-toolkit/appendix-examples.md

-A recommendation in evaluating Open Source Readiness -- and in moving up the 'readiness ladder' -- is to **look for places where collaboration through open source co-development could address common problems through small-scale, low-risk and even experimental engagements.
+A recommendation in evaluating Open Source Readiness -- and in moving up the 'readiness ladder' -- is to **look for places where collaboration through open-source co-development could address common problems through small-scale, low-risk and even experimental engagements.
 Solving common problems can drive quick efficiencies and financial savings and build goodwill for greater collaboration.**